FNCS/FNCS-Tutorial/demo-two-simulators/README.md

 [back to contents](#table-of-contents)

-Please note that this is a simplified co-simulation meant to demonstrate how to use FNCS2.
-As such, the output will verify that FNCS2 is working correctly.
+Please note that this is a simplified co-simulation meant to demonstrate how to use FNCS.
+As such, the output will verify that FNCS is working correctly.
 The generated stdout file simB.out shows that the simulator was interrupted when a new message arrived -- simB continuously requests to step forward two time steps, but the request returns the next